Limited Mobility

 Personal Care Assistants (PCA)

 rabbittransit takes its role of providing mobility seriously.
 We recognize that passengers may face barriers that require them to bring a personal care assistant (previously referred to as an escort) when they travel.
 Personal care assistants must provide assistance to the person traveling.
 Passengers using Shared Ride/Paratransit services requiring a personal care assistant are required to have their physician complete the necessary documentation.
+This requirement is waived for ADA Complementary Paratransit riders.
 Once this form is completed and filed with rabbittransit, passengers will be permitted to bring one (1) personal care assistant on board with them.
 A personal care assistant trip must be noted at the time the passenger makes a reservation.
 Failure to note the need for a personal care assistant will prevent the escort from being able to board.

 You may bring someone with you as a personal care assistant at no cost to you in the following situations: